Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 Delegates to the Congress may represent other affiliated unions, provided they have submitted a proxy in writing to the General Secretary prior to the Congress being convened.

 In forming their delegations, affiliates shall consider the appropriate gender and sectoral balance.
-At least thirty per cent of the delegates shall be women, where this is practical given the size of the delegation.
+At least thirty percent of the delegates shall be women.
+All affiliates should strive towards a minimum of 40% women representation in their delegations.

-Article 12 - Invitations, Agenda, Standing Orders and Resolutions
+Article 12 - Invitations, Agenda, Standing Orders, Motions and Resolutions

 The General Secretary shall convene the Congress and shall notify all affiliates by mail, fax or e-mail of the time and location where the Congress will take place at least six months before the opening date.
 The Congress determines its own standing orders.

-The Executive Committee and all the affiliated trade unions that are in compliance with all obligations are entitled to submit resolutions to the Congress.
-Proposed resolutions from affiliates must be submitted to the Secretariat at least four months before the Congress starts.
+The Executive Committee and all the affiliated trade unions that are in compliance with all obligations are entitled to submit resolutions and motions to the Congress.
+Proposed resolutions and motions from affiliates must be submitted to the Secretariat at least four months before the Congress starts.

 The General Secretary shall send a draft agenda for the Congress, as well as an action program, reports, and resolutions to all affiliated unions at least three months before the opening date of the Congress.
 Suggested amendments to the resolutions shall be forwarded by affiliates to the Secretariat at least one month before the opening date of the Congress.

-In accordance with Article 67 al. 3 CC, emergency resolutions submitted by affiliates in the course of the Congress shall be considered only if they are supported by affiliates from at least five countries.
+In accordance with Article 67 al. 3 Code Civil, emergency resolutions submitted by affiliates in the course of the Congress shall be considered only if they are supported by affiliates from at least five countries.

 Article 13 - Duties of the Congress